Kohn, Kohn & Colapinto: The Village Voice (1988)

-Early cases (1988-1990’s)
+Early cases (1988–1990s)

 Joseph J. Macktal, Harry Barko and hush money (1988)

 The firm successfully litigated the first whistleblower hush money cases, which resulted in a nationwide ban on restrictive settlements in nuclear and environmental lawsuits.
 As a result, settlement agreements required government approval to ensure the rights of whistleblowers to report safety issues.
 The firm successfully litigated these hush money cases in the Fourth, Fifth, and Ninth Circuits.

 Founded in July 1988, Kohn, Kohn & Colapinto's earliest case involved representing whistleblower Joseph J. Macktal, a journeyman electrician who was retaliated against and eventually terminated as a result of raising safety concerns at the KBR's Comanche Peak nuclear power plant.

 In 1986, Macktal filed a whistleblower retaliation lawsuit against the prime contractor at the Comanche Peak nuclear power construction site.
 The agreement contained a restrictive non-disclosure agreement prohibiting Macktal from raising safety concerns with the Nuclear Regulatory Commission (NRC).
 Macktal strongly objected to the non-disclosure agreement, but was told by his then-attorneys that he no choice, and to sign away his rights in order to settle his employment case.

 In 1988, Macktal terminated his prior lawyers and hired the law firm of Kohn, Kohn and Colapinto for the purpose of challenging the legality of his settlement agreement, which he termed as a “hush money” deal.
 Kohn, Kohn and Colapinto released Macktal's agreement to the public and asked the NRC and Department of Labor to find the agreement void against public policy.
 They also contacted the U.S. Senate Subcommittee on Nuclear Regulation requesting that they exercise their oversight responsibility to outlaw these types of agreements nationwide.
 This dispute lead to a nationwide debate and was followed by a series of proceedings in which Macktal systemically outlawed the practice.

 The case included a successful appeal to the U.S. Court of Appeals for the Fifth Circuit, forcing the Nuclear Regulatory Commission to prohibit restrictive non-disclosure agreements nationwide.
 Ultimately decisions in the Labor Department found the settlement void, permitting Macktal to reinstate his labor case and keep the settlement money he was paid, while also continuing to sue KBR.
 The Macktal case was the first case outlawing restrictive non-disclosure under whistleblower laws.

 Years later, Harry Barko exposed similar NDAs used by KBR to hide fraud in taxpayer spending in the War in Iraq.
 Barko took his case to the Securities and Exchange Commission and won the precedent outlawing all such agreements in the publicly traded economy.
 Together, Macktal and Barko set the legal precedent that today benefits all whistleblowers and changed the face of modern whistleblower law.